BuildAndGo/BuildAndGo/README.md

 # BuildAndGo

-Build and Go is an augmented reality mobile game for Android and iOS X. Search the world for car parts until you find everything you need to build your racer.
-Once your car is complete, race to become the new Build and Go champion.
+BuildAndGo is an augmented reality mobile game for Android and iOS X. Search the world for parts until you find everything you need to build your very own car.
+Once your car is complete, race to become the new BuildAndGo champion.

 ## Technologies
 Build and Go was made using React Native as well as ViroMedia SDK for augmented reality, React Navigation for app navigation, and Redux to store state.